sue smith

 Hack Aye

-Inspired by my time with the Mozilla Foundation, in 2015 I co-founded a local organization in Scotland dedicated to helping people learn the tech and collaboration skills in open source.
+Inspired by my time with the Mozilla Foundation, in 2015 I co-founded a non-profit organization in Scotland dedicated to helping people learn the tech and collaboration skills in open source.
 With Hack Aye, I led a series of participatory learning sessions in association with local partners.

 Example workshops included using GitHub to collaborate on campaign resources and using Webmaker browser tools to "correct" (vandalise) websites.
-We connected to Mozilla's network throughout this time, including leading a session at the Mozilla Festival and partnering on project applications.
+We connected to Mozilla's network throughout this time, including leading a session at the Mozilla Festival and partnering on funding applications.

 Mozilla